 Paul Eckles is a partner in the Charleston office, as well as the New York and Los Angeles offices.
-He is a member of the Complex Commercial Litigation and Disputes practice group.
+He is a member of the Commercial Disputes practice group.
 Paul has a diverse litigation practice concentrating on antitrust, breach of contract, fraud and fiduciary duty, intellectual property, and other types of complex litigation at both the trial and appellate court levels.
 He also represents clients in connection with government investigations and provides general antitrust counseling.

 In the antitrust litigation area, Paul has handled litigations involving the full range of alleged anticompetitive conduct, including price-fixing, bid-rigging, group boycotts, exclusive dealing, monopolization, tying, price discrimination, interlocking directorates, and mergers.